eyqs/req/README.md

 ### Requirements

-- Python 3.5 with Tkinter

-Probably works on earlier versions too.
-Definitely does not work on Python 2.
+Use Python 3.5, or probably any Python 3.
+Does not work on Python 2.

 ### Installation